-Arbitration 2013 Published by Law Business Research Ltd 87 Lancaster Road London, W11 1QQ, UK Tel: +44 20 7908 1188 Fax: +44 20 7229 6910
+Published by Law Business Research Ltd 87 Lancaster Road London, W11 1QQ, UK Tel: +44 20 3708 4199 Fax: +44 20 7229 6910

-© Law Business Research Ltd 2013 No photocopying: copyright licences do not apply.

-ISSN 1750-9947

-The information provided in this publication is general and may not apply in a specific situation.
+© Law Business Research Ltd 2015 No photocopying: copyright licences do not apply.
+First published 2006 Tenth edition ISSN 1750-9947 The information provided in this publication is general and may not apply in a specific situation.
 Legal advice should always be sought before taking any legal action based on the information provided.
 This information is not intended to create, nor does receipt of it constitute, a lawyer-client relationship.
-No legal advice is being given in the publication.
 The publishers and authors accept no responsibility for any acts or omissions contained herein.
-Although the information provided is accurate as of January 2013, be advised that this is a developing area.
+Although the information provided is accurate as of January 2015, be advised that this is a developing area.